KeyboardKit/KeyboardKit/README.md

 ## Demo Application

-This repository contains a demo app that lets you try out KeyboardKit and KeyboardKit Pro.
+This repository contains a `Demo` folder that has two demo apps that lets you try out KeyboardKit and KeyboardKit Pro.

-The demo consists of a main app and two keyboard extensions:
+The KeyboardKit demo consists of a main app and two extensions:

-* The standard keyboard demonstrates a system keyboard that has `alphabetical` (lowercased, uppercased and capslocked), `numeric`, `symbolic` and `emoji` keyboards.
+* The standard demo has a system keyboard that mimics an English keyboard and a unicode-based keyboard.
-* The `RTL` keyboard is the same as the standard keyboard, but with its Info.plist specifying RTL and an RTL primary language.
+* The pro demo has a system keyboard with support for all keyboard locales and an `RTL` variant as well.

-The demo app is not intended to be production ready, but rather to give you inspiration.
+These demo apps are not intended to be production ready, but rather to give you inspiration.

-To run the demo app, open and run the `Demo/Demo.xcodeproj` project, then enable the keyboards under system settings.
+To run the demo app, open and run the project, then enable the keyboards under system settings.
 Enable full access to support all features, like audio and haptic feedback.

-Just keep in mind that your keyboards can look anyway you like.
-They don't have to look like a system keyboard.

 ## Contact

-KeyboardKit is developed by Daniel Saidi, with great help from the community.

 Feel free to reach out if you have questions or if you want to contribute in any way:

 * E-mail: [info@getkeyboardkit.com][Email]
 * Twitter: [@getkeyboardkit][Twitter]
 * Web site: [getkeyboardkit.com][Website]

 ## Sponsors and Clients